…then in walked April.

-Earlier this evening a friend had told me about a nurse at the same hospice that her grandmother was at, which is the same where my mom is currently.
+Earlier this evening a friend had told me about a nurse at the same hospice that her grandmother was at, which is where my mom is currently.
 She said there was a nurse we must meet.
-Small, petite, salt and pepper hair, very pretty and one of the kindest souls we would ever meet.
+One of the kindest souls we would ever meet.

 She said there were two.